-A lot of people tell me that it isn’t possibly for them to achieve financial independence because they don’t make enough money.
+A lot of people claim that it isn’t possible for them to achieve financial independence because they don’t make enough money.
 While it’s true that if you made more money and saved more you could achieve this state faster.
 It doesn’t mean that you can’t achieve it at all.
-I’ve come up with a good representation of why you don’t need to make an above average amount of money to retire early.
+I’ve come up with a representation to illustrate this point.

-It’s important to understand how to arrive at the $78,928.75 and $49,206.50 numbers.
+It’s important to understand how to arrive at the $81,710.50 and $43,060.50 numbers.
 There’s a common misconception when it comes to tax brackets.
 A lot of people think that if they cross into the next tax bracket by even just $1 their entire income will be taxed at the new higher percentage.
 This isn’t the case.
 Just the amount earned into the next bracket will be tax at the increased rate.
-For example, we’ll call the top of the 15% bracket $37,000 (it’s actually $37,450).
-And we’ll assume for this example that this person made $37,000 last year and they made $37,001 this year.
-They will be taxed exactly the same on the $37,000 and just the extra one dollar will be taxed at the higher rate (25%).

 What percentage of your income are you saving?